-A maturity analysis for investment liabilities (all of which are derivatives) is shown in Note 10(c).
-The current liabilities of the Fund (see Note 13 are all due within 12 months from the Net Assets Statement date.
+A maturity analysis for investment liabilities for 2021/22 (all of which were derivatives) is shown in Note 10(c) there are no investment liabilities for 2022/23.
+The current liabilities of the Fund (see Note 13) are all due within 12 months from the Net Assets Statement date.
 The Fund has no long term liabilities over 12 months.